-Control of Wasps and Yellow Jackets
+Safe Control of Yellow Jackets and Wasps

-In the fall, use a Yellow Jacket trap and lure to attract the wasps away from where you wish to eat on your own property.
+In the fall, use a Yellow Jacket Trap and Lure to attract the wasps away from where you wish to eat on your own property.
 Put it out several hours before you begin to set out your food, and keep your food as covered as you can.
 If they only find the trap and lure, then you will enjoy your time outdoors and be able to repeat the experience many times.

 Click on the yellow jacket and wasp control products below for more info and ordering.